fenichelar/ember-simple-auth-token/README.md

 // config/environment.js
 ENV['ember-simple-auth-token'] = {
   refreshAccessTokens: true,
-  refreshLeeway: 300 // refresh 5 minutes (300 seconds) before expiration; if undefined, will default to .05 (3 seconds)
+  refreshLeeway: 300 // refresh 5 minutes (300 seconds) before expiration
 };
 ```

 The `refreshLeeway` can be specified to send the requests before the token expires to account for clock skew.
 Some libraries like [PyJWT][pyjwt], [ruby-jwt][ruby-jwt], and [node-jsonwebtoken][node-jsonwebtoken] also support specifying a clock tolerance when verifying the token.
+Leaving `refreshLeeway` undefined (or zero) could result in the addon's `invalidate()` function firing at the same time or immediately before the `refreshAccessToken()` api request.
+In this case, the user would be invalidated and logged out regardless of setting `refreshAccessTokens: true`.
+Setting a value for `refreshLeeway` (in seconds or decimals of a second) longer than your expected api response time should prevent this situation.

 Sample JSON Web Token: